mishaal79/claude-code-lsps/README.md

 Install them the usual way.
 First make CC aware of the marketplace:
 1. Run `claude`
-2. `/plugin marketplace add Piebald-AI/claude-code-lsps`
+2. `/plugin marketplace add mish-cc-market`

 Then enable the plugins of your choice:
 1. Run `claude`
 2. Type `/plugins`
 3. Choose `Browse and install plugins`
-4. Enter the `Claude Code Language Servers` marketplace
+4. Enter the `mish-cc-market` marketplace
-5. Select the plugins you'd like with the spacebar (e.g. TypeScript, Rust)
+5. Select the plugins you'd like with the spacebar (e.g. TypeScript, Rust, Python)
 6. Press "i" to install them
 7. Restart Claude Code